ajtudela/object_detection_openvino/README.md

 object_detection_openvino
 ========================

 An implementation of YOLO and Mobilenet-SSD object detection with a ROS interface and enhanced processor utilization (40-20 fps) using OpenVINO model optimization tools.
 A depth camera is needed to perform 3d coordinates extraction.

+The work is based on [this](https://github.com/PINTO0309/OpenVINO-YoloV3).

 Usage
 =====